datagrok-ai/public/packages/Bio/README.md

 ## Notations

-[@datagrok/bio](https://github.com/datagrok-ai/public/tree/master/packages/Bio) can ingest data in multiple file formats (such as fasta o csv) and multiple notations for natural and modified residues, aligned and non-aligned forms, nucleotide and amino acid sequences.
+[@datagrok/bio](https://github.com/datagrok-ai/public/tree/master/packages/Bio) can ingest data in multiple file formats (such as fasta or csv) and multiple notations for natural and modified residues, aligned and non-aligned forms, nucleotide and amino acid sequences.
 The sequences are automatically detected and classified, while preserving their initial notation.
 Datagrok allows you to convert sequences between different notations as well.